RMHogervorst/blog/content/post/2021-03-15-some-thoughts-about-dbt-for-data-engineering/index.md

-This is not very different from airflow DAGs (but these graphs also contains links to the data documentation which you don't have in airlflow).
+This is not very different from airflow DAGs (but these graphs also contains links to the data documentation which you don't have in airflow).

 I love that you have **tests** for your data that you can run yourself, but you can also run the tests in a